-Having the lowest price among your competitors will immediately draw attention to your business.
-Buy-one get-one free (BOGO) is a common penetration pricing strategy, as is heavily discounting an item or offering it for free when purchased with a related product.
+Buy-one get-one-free (BOGO) is a common penetration pricing strategy, as is heavily discounting an item or offering it for free when purchased with a related product.

-- Prices can eventually be normalized once the advertising objectives have been obtained and customer base increased, or
+- Prices can eventually be normalized once the advertising objectives have been obtained and your customer base has increased.

-- The customer will also purchase other products at normal or higher than normal prices, or
+- The customer will also purchase other products at normal or higher than normal prices.

-Penetration pricing generally works best when you are the first to market with a new product (or one of the first).
+Penetration pricing generally works best when you are the first, or one of the first, to market with a new product.

 Advantages of Penetration Pricing

-- Quickly gain attention to your business, build the customer base, and gain positive word of mouth
+- Quickly gain attention to your business, build a customer base, and gain positive word of mouth.

-- If you are able to sell enough of the product/service at the lower price you may be able to take advantage of economies of scale and maintain a profitable margin by: 1. negotiating lower wholesale costs with your supplier, or 2. if you are the manufacturer, implement newer facilities and/or production methods that will lower your per-unit costs
+In addition, if you sell enough of your product or service at the lower price, you may be able to take advantage of economies of scale and maintain a profitable margin by negotiating lower wholesale costs with your supplier, or if you are the manufacturer, implementing newer facilities or production methods that will lower your per-unit costs

 Disadvantages of Penetration Pricing

-- Penetration pricing means lower profits and is not sustainable from a cash-flow perspective if you are selling product(s) at a loss and not making up the difference with sales of other products or you cannot reduce costs to make up for lower pricing.
+- Penetration pricing means lower profits and is not sustainable from a cash-flow perspective if you are selling products at a loss and not making up the difference with sales of other products or you cannot reduce costs to compensate for lower pricing.

 - Customers may only be enticed to buy the discounted product and nothing else if they notice that lower prices do not apply to other items.
 If so, they may go elsewhere once the product pricing returns to normal levels.

 - To maintain its market share, the competition may retaliate by lowering their prices on the same or similar products.
 They may even lower them below yours and create a price war that will further cut into your profits.